Updated: Sep 15

 An operating agreement also clarifies what happens if the owner dies or is unable to run the business.
 It functions as your succession plan.
 Your operating agreement should include a clause addressing who will manage the LLC if you are unable to do so.
 Including these clauses can prevent your family from protracted legal battles in the event of incapacity or death.

 Whether you are in business for yourself or with another person the operating agreement lays down ground rules for managing the company and for resolving disputes so you don’t end up battling it out in court.

 Without an operating agreement, your business dispute will likely be subject to Florida default rules.
 Judicial dissolution is a costly alternative to proactively establishing your plan with a well-drafted operating agreement,

 Putting an operating agreement in place when you start your business is an investment worth making.
-If you or someone you know is in need of a business attorney, call the Kendrick Law Group at 407-641-5847 to schedule your complimentary consultation.
+If you or someone you know is in need of a business attorney, call the Kendrick Law Group at 407-641-5847 to schedule your consultation.